 "I Can't Be Helped"

-All of those issues combine into this feeling as though your anxiety isn't treatable.
-It causes people to give up and ignore potential options, and in some cases it causes people to drop out of effective treatments early simply because of a setback.
+This delusion causes people to give up and ignore potential options, and in some cases it causes people to drop out of effective treatments early when they experience a setback.

 Avoiding Anxiety Delusions